-The Kentucky Office of Vocational Rehabilitation has regional rehabilitation technology coordinators who can provide these services to you.
-The rehabilitation technology coordinators work in conjunction with individuals with disabilities and their vocational rehabilitation counselors to determine what assistive technology devices and services can best meet their needs.
+The Kentucky Office of Vocational Rehabilitation has regional rehabilitation technology coordinators that can provide these services to individuals with disabilities.
+The rehabilitation technology coordinators work in conjunction with individuals with disabilities and the vocational rehabilitation counselors to determine what assistive technology devices and services can best meet the individual's needs.

 Driver Rehabilitation Technology Program (DRTP)

 The Driver Evaluation/Vehicle Modification Program helps potential drivers understand and adapt to necessary driving restrictions.